Frequently Asked Questions

-Each of our performances include all the competitive events – individual and team roping, steer wrestling, barrel racing, saddle and bareback bronc riding and, last but by far not least, bull riding – and other entertainment including clowns, surprises and “mutton busting” at every show.
+As a PRCA sanctioned rodeo, each of our performances include all the competitive events – individual and team roping, steer wrestling, barrel racing, saddle and bareback bronc riding and, last but by far not least, bull riding – and other entertainment including clowns, surprises and “mutton busting” at every show.
+Come early and watch the wild and wooly Mutton Bustin‘.
 Plus there is a wonderful Rodeo store where you can get your Rodeo hats, cups, t-shirts and other memorable souvenirs.

 No pets are allowed at the Rodeo, with the exception of service animals.